-In the state of Idaho, landlords and property managers must give tenants a three (3) day notice period before the eviction process can proceed in court.
-During that time, tenants may have the option to fix (or “cure”) the problem.
+Give tenants a three day notice period before the eviction process can proceed in court.
+During that time, tenants may have the option to fix the problem.

 - Rent Payment Grace Period: No specific grace period is defined by the law, but if the lease agreement contains one, the landlord must honor it.